-- Portions of a design shall be described in a time-independent manner allowing the synthesis tool to schedule operations for specific clock cycles. - Portions of a design shall be described in a timing accurate matter allowing the user to specify the cycle-accurate protocol a portion of a system uses to communicate with the rest of the design.
+- Portions of a design are described in a time-independent manner allowing the synthesis tool to schedule operations for specific clock cycles. - Portions of a design are described in a timing accurate matter allowing the user to specify the cycle-accurate protocol a portion of a system uses to communicate with the rest of the design.